tpg/is-presentable/README.md

 ```

 ## Default presentables
-Sometimes it can be useful to speficy a default set of presentable classes that will be automatically used for all model classes that use the `IsPresentable` trait.
+Sometimes it can be useful to specify a default set of presentable classes that will be automatically used for all model classes that use the `IsPresentable` trait.
 You can add defaults into the `presentable.php` configuration file.
 First, publish the configutation file using Artisan:

 ```shell
 php artisan vendor:publish --provider=TPG\IsPresentable\IsPresentableServiceProvider